-There's no doubting that Movement Torino has become a fixture of Europe's techno landscape in the last decade (and a bit).
+There's no doubting that Movement Torino has become a significant fixture of Europe's techno landscape over the past decade and a bit.

-Returning this October with a lineup as strong as ever – Len Faki, Jeff Mills, Sven Väth, Nastia, Luciano and more – the festival has consistently showcased the scene's biggest names and brightest lights in the Italian city since the first edition back in 2006.
+Returning this October with a lineup as strong as ever – Amelie Lens, Dennis Cruz, DJ Bone, Anastasia Kristensen, to name a few – the festival has consistently showcased the scene's biggest names and brightest lights in the industrial Italian city since the first edition back in 2006.

 So come with us now on a journey through time and space, as the production values increase, the haircuts improve and the music stays as good as ever...